 Our Ego is not the enemy, and we need to learn how to use it correctly.
 Instead of wearing the Ego as a mask, we need to know how to take it off and take control.

 You need to learn how to use your Ego properly.
 Learning to take off the disguise is a natural progression of self-development.
-If we let Ego control us, we spend our entire life in default mode.
+If we let the Ego control us, we live in default mode.

 (1) Joseph Campbell & Joseph Campbell’s book, The Hero with a Thousand Faces.